-By this point in life, I understand that mostly small things consume us with frustration or delight.
+By this point in life, I understand that small things consume us with frustration or delight.
 As Cliff says, “It’s all about choices.”
 We decide how our focus lands.

 So in our house built in 1859, we face more decisions than we can shake a stick at.
 Tuckpointing, landscaping, painting, shutter hanging, and finding more sandstone held our attention all year.
 I now know that golden sandstone originates in our area.
 Blue-gray spotted sandstone is quarried 12 miles away.
 When I walk our dog Maria through our town’s architecturally featured sandstone, I wonder over the geologic artistry and tension constantly beneath us.
 How does nature decide?